 Royal jelly is not only the sole source of nourishment for the queen when growing within the jelly-filled "queen cell", she continues to consume it exclusively during her entire life.

-Royal jelly as a supplement for human consumption is available in its fresh state, freeze-dried or infused into honey.
+Royal jelly as a supplement for human consumption is available in its fresh state, freeze-dried, infused into honey or sold in liquid vials.
 We've tasted the actual fresh pure variety as well as straight freeze-dried powders and it has a sour somewhat bitter flavor and isn't very sweet like one might expect.

 It is therefore commonly manufactured by artificially stimulating man-made hives to produce queen bees.
 When the larvae are around four days old, after an excess of jelly is deposited within the honeycomb queen cells, it is carefully extracted from removable frames using special lab equipment and the larvae are destroyed.